 A “must-follow” on Twitter:

 Charlie Bilello, CMT

 Dollar Index vs. Crude Oil.

 I have suggested that the Fed wait for measures of inflation to reach 2.25%-2.50% before hiking short term rates.
 One of these measures, the Consumer Priced Index (CPI) in the chart below) is picking up, going above 2%, from the lows of 2015.

-Perhaps my favorite economic chart, seen below, shows that we had good prime-age labor force growth in 1980’s and 1990’s.
+Perhaps my favorite economic chart, seen below, shows that we had good prime-age labor force growth in the 1980s and 1990s.
 However, it peaked in 2007.
 Large numbers of young laborers consume and create households, driving the economy.
 Children and older people don’t.
 In this cycle, the U.S. is both too young and too old, to drive that level of consumption and create stronger economic growth.

 From Calculated Risk:

 The census population data line is very telling:

 So what will the Fed do?
 Don’t look to the Dot Plot which shows what various officials think the short term interest rates should be, not what they predict they will be.
 It is not a forecast, but it is confusing and mostly pointless (no pun intended).
 It just makes the Fed look silly like Cher in Clueless… consistently being wrong for years.